danielrriggs/danielrriggs.github.io/content/Action Success Calculation.md

 ###### Cost
 All behaviors have a cost.
 Much like how our brain makes all kinds of mistakes in other parts of our "motivational calculations" (like the [[Prediction reward error processing|prediction reward error]]), it also oftentimes makes mistakes in the costs.
-If we overestimate costs, it results in [[procrastination]].
+If we overestimate costs, it results in [[Procrastination]].
 If we underestimate costs, it results in follow-through problems.
 When the cost is really high, it decreases motivation, and we wait till the last minute.
 	*Studying for the test the night before.*
 If we can find the appropriate cost, it'll reduce our tendency to procrastinate.